taihn

 High product rankings result from Amazon keyword optimization, positive customer reviews, constant sales, and other tactics proving Amazon you’re a reliable seller.
 So, if you want your products to rank high, focus on Amazon SEO and customer satisfaction.

-4. Unit Session Percentage Rate
+3. Unit Session Percentage Rate or Conversion Rate

 The unit session percentage (USP) rate shows the percentage of people who have visited your product page and eventually made a purchase.
 This metric is one of the most important Amazon seller metrics, as it shows how engaging your products are.

-Usually, 12% is considered to be a good USP rate.
-Anything below 7% is too low and might indicate something wrong with your listings, product pricing or delivery terms, resulting in potential buyers not being converted into customers.
+Usually, 10-15% is considered to be a good USP rate.
+Anything below 10% is too low and might indicate something wrong with your listings, product pricing or delivery terms, resulting in potential buyers not being converted into customers.

 Around 7% can be considered an acceptable rate if you’re a private-label seller with a high customer retention rate.